barraged1/blog/content/guidelines.md

 1. Adults Only!

-    Do not share any data, metadata, or other info if you suspect it might involve or appear to involve under-age individuals.
+    Do not share any data, metadata, or other info if you suspect it might involve under-age individuals.

 1. Consensual footage only!